Butalbital: Contraindications

 There are specific treatments which are appropriate for targeting migraines and headaches.
 Butalbital is not recommended as a first-line treatment because it impairs alertness, brings risk of dependence and addiction, and increases the risk that episodic headaches will become chronic.
 When other treatments are unavailable or ineffective, butalbital may be appropriate if the patient can be monitored to prevent the development of chronic headache.

 Side effects

-Side effects for butalbital is usually well tolerated.
+Side effects for butalbital are usually well tolerated.
 Commonly reported side effects for butalbital, some of which tend to subside with continued use, include: